PowerLine+ USB-C to USB 3.0

 Use any phone charger, portable charger or multi-port USB charger to charge your new MacBook, ChromeBook Pixel or other USB-C devices via this cable.

 PowerLine+ may be the last cable you'll ever need.
 Proven to last at least 5 times as long as other cables, it boasts a bend tolerance 5 times higher.
-It is simply one of the most durable cables, ever.

-Fully Compatible Devices
+Compatible Devices Include:

 If you are not sure if your device is compatible with this cable, contact our customer service.